Ralph Abercromby: Popular culture

 Numerous works have been written about Abercromby.
-A public house in central Manchester, the 'Sir Ralph Abercromby', is named after him.
+A public house in central Manchester, the "Sir Ralph Abercromby", is named after him.
 There is also a primary school and pub in Tullibody.
 There is also another 'General Abercrombie' pub with his portrait by John Hoppner as the sign off of the Blackfriars Bridge Road in London.

 Three ships have been named HMS Abercrombie after the general but using the variant spelling of his name.

+The ballad song "The Banks of the Nile", perhaps most notably recorded by Sandy Denny and Fotheringay, refers to Sir Ralph Abercrombie's campaign in Egypt.